Asean excludes Myanmar junta leader from summit in rare move | Malay Mail

 BANDAR SERI BEGAWAN, Oct 16 — Southeast Asian countries will invite a non-political representative from Myanmar to a regional summit this month, delivering an unprecedented snub to the military leader who led a coup against an elected civilian government in February.

-The decision taken by foreign ministers from the Association of Southeast Asian Nations (Asean) at an emergency meeting last night, marks a rare bold step for the consensus-driven bloc, which has traditionally favoured a policy of engagement and non-interference.
+The decision taken by foreign ministers from the Association of Southeast Asian Nations (Asean) at an emergency meeting on Friday night was an unusually bold step for the consensus-driven bloc, which traditionally favours a policy of engagement and non-interference.

+Brunei, Asean’s current chair, issued a statement citing a lack of progress made on a roadmap that the junta had agreed to with Asean in April to restore peace in Myanmar.

-Singapore’s foreign ministry said today the move to exclude junta chief Min Aung Hlaing was a “difficult but necessary decision to uphold Asean’s credibility”.
+Singapore’s foreign ministry said yesterday the move to exclude junta chief Min Aung Hlaing was a “difficult, but necessary, decision to uphold Asean’s credibility”.

-The statement went on to cite the lack of progress made on a roadmap to restore peace in Myanmar that the junta had agreed to with Asean in April.
+A spokesman for Myanmar’s military government blamed “foreign intervention” for the decision.

+Junta spokesman Zaw Min Tun told the BBC Burmese news service that the United States and representatives of the European Union had pressured other Asean member states.

+An official junta statement this morning said Asean’s decision went against its longtime central principle of consensus.

+“Myanmar is extremely disappointed and strongly objected the outcomes of the Emergency Foreign Ministers’ Meeting as the discussions and decision on Myanmar’s representation issue was done without consensus and was against the objectives of the Asean, the Asean Charter and its principles,” it said.

-More than 1,000 civilians have been killed by Myanmar security forces and thousands arrested, according to the United Nations, amid a crackdown on strikes and protests which has derailed the country’s tentative democracy and prompted international condemnation.
+More than 1,000 civilians have been killed by Myanmar security forces with thousands of others arrested, according to the United Nations, amid a crackdown on strikes and protests which has derailed the country’s tentative democracy and prompted international condemnation.

 The junta says those estimates of the death toll are exaggerated.

-Asean’s current chair Brunei said a non-political figure from Myanmar would be invited to the October 26-28 summit, after no consensus was reached for a political representative to attend.
+Asean chair Brunei said a non-political figure from Myanmar would be invited to the Oct.
+26-28 summit, after no consensus was reached for a political representative to attend.

 “As there had been insufficient progress... as well as concerns over Myanmar’s commitment, in particular on establishing constructive dialogue among all concerned parties, some Asean Member States recommended that Asean give space to Myanmar to restore its internal affairs and return to normalcy,” Brunei said in a statement.